Is Everything You Knew About Running During Coronavirus A Lie?

-Until this week, Nate Favini, MD, religiously wore a neck gaiter on his daily runs.
+Until this week, Nate Favini, MD, religiously wore a neck snood on his daily runs.
 He also avoided saying hello to people, instead opting to "wave, and sort of bow my head to say thank you if they moved out of the way for me."
-He took these precautions in order to minimize the spread of COVID-19, which can be passed via respiratory droplets exhaled when you speak, or cough, or sneeze.
-But this morning, he switched up this routine, ditching the gaiter for a proper mask.
+He took these precautions in order to minimise the spread of COVID-19, which can be passed via respiratory droplets exhaled when you speak, or cough, or sneeze.
+But this morning, he switched up this routine, ditching the snood for a proper mask.

 Advertisement